Please disregardClose Close Icon

 Please contact AE at 575.439.3812.

-AE provides assessment, High School Equivalences preparation, High School refresher classes, ELA (English Language Acquisition) and citizenship classes.
+Adult Education (AE) provides assessment, High School Equivalences preparation, High School refresher classes, Workforce Readiness Skills, Career Pathways, and ELA (English Language Acquisition).
 The Adult Education Program offers classes at the Tays Center and Mescalero Empowerment Center.
 The TABE assessments and curriculum are used for preparing and teaching the students enrolled in our classes.
-The classes will run from January until May 2017
+The classes will run from January until May 2017.

 Registration is required before entering into the classes.
 This applies to High School Equivalences, ELA (English Language Acquisition), Citizenship classes.
 To register, visit the Adult Education office located at the Tays Center or call 575.439.3812.